Article written by

 How Do Cannabinoids and Terpenes Work Together?

-Terpenes can actually change how much THC crosses the blood–brain barrier and modulate its effects.
+Terpenes can change how much THC crosses the blood–brain barrier and modulate its effects.
 This interaction can greatly benefit cannabis users.
-Knowledgeable individuals are able to predict with some accuracy what kind of effect cannabis will have by examining the types and amounts of terpenes and cannabinoids in the product.
+Knowledgeable individuals can predict with some accuracy what kind of effect cannabis will have by examining the types and amounts of terpenes and cannabinoids in the product.

-Although terpenes may influence the way in which cannabinoids work, and there are many similarities in terms of chemical structure, there is currently no evidence that terpenes act on the endocannabinoid system directly, with the exception of beta-caryophyllene.
-However, terpenes do act on many other receptor systems throughout the body, including serotonin, dopamine and GABA receptors, amongst others.
+Although terpenes may influence how cannabinoids work, and there are many similarities in chemical structure, there is currently no evidence that terpenes act on the endocannabinoid system directly, except beta-caryophyllene.
+However, terpenes act on many other receptor systems throughout the body, including serotonin, dopamine and GABA receptors.
 This means that terpenes can contribute to the entourage effect in different ways.

 The Bottom Line